The Wizarding World of Harry Potter: Background

 A Harry Potter-themed attraction at either a Disney or Universal park was rumored in 2003.
 However, the rights to the Harry Potter franchise had been acquired by Warner Bros., who denied all rumors.
 Both Disney and Universal entered bidding negotiations with Warner Bros. and Rowling for the theme park rights to Harry Potter.
 In 2004, Rowling signed a letter-of-intent with Disney, with the company intending to develop a Harry Potter section within an area of Fantasyland at the Magic Kingdom park at Walt Disney World.
-In January 2007, About.com reported a rumor from a "highly credible source" that the Islands of Adventure park's Lost Continent area was going to be re-themed "to the stories and characters of one of the most popular children's franchises".
+In January 2007, About.com reported a rumor from a "highly credible source" that the Universal Islands of Adventure park's Lost Continent area was going to be re-themed "to the stories and characters of one of the most popular children's franchises".
 Other sources followed up in the next few days with unofficial confirmation that the new area would involve Harry Potter.
 On May 31, 2007, Universal, in partnership with Warner Bros., officially announced the Wizarding World of Harry Potter would be added to Islands of Adventure.

 Parks

 Universal Orlando Resort

-Both theme parks at the Universal Orlando Resort in Orlando, FloridaIslands Of Adventure and Universal Studios Floridahave Wizarding World of Harry Potter themed environments.
-Both parks include Hogwarts Express stations allowing passengers to reach both theme parks aboard the full-scale replica of the train that appears in the film series.
+All three theme parks at the Universal Orlando Resort in Orlando, Florida – Universal Islands of Adventure, Universal Studios Florida and Universal Epic Universe – have Wizarding World of Harry Potter themed environments.
+The two formers include Hogwarts Express stations allowing passengers to reach both theme parks aboard the full-scale replica of the train that appears in the film series.